kindageek/Cprogramming/My_ls/README.md

 ## How to use?

-1. Download and clone the repository using [link should be here]
+1. Download and clone the repository using using this [link](https://github.com/SanzharNussipbek/Cprogramming.git)
 2. Open terminal and go to the my_ls directory
 3. Type `make all` and press Enter
 4. Type `./ls [-R/a/t] [file1, file2, ...]`